 Pie dough includes basic ingredients such as all-purpose flour, salt, fat, and water.
 The fat can be shortening, butter, lard, or even oil.

-Let me tell you a small secret to solidifying the butter when preparing this dough type for the flakiest texture!
+Let me tell you a small secret to solidifying the butter for the flakiest texture.
 After flattening the dough from a ball shape to a disc shape, wrap it with plastic wrap and chill it for about half an hour.
 Then, roll out your dough as usual.

 Some advanced versions of pie dough contain baking soda, vinegar, or other flavoring items, such as lemon juice, cider, sugar, or eggs.
 The gorgeous golden-brown final product may be mealy or flaky with a tender texture.